FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountpurchasequantity.md

 # Commitment Discount Purchase Quantity

-Commitment Discount Purchase Quantity is the numeric value of [CommitmentDiscountUnits](#commitmentdiscountunit) that is eligible for amortization for any full or partial upfront purchase of a [*commitment-based discount*](#glossary:commitment-based-discount).
+Commitment Discount Purchase Quantity is the numeric value of [CommitmentDiscountUnits](#commitmentdiscountunit) that is eligible for amortization for any full or partial upfront purchase of a [*commitment-based discount*](#glossary:commitment-based-discount), not to be confused with a [*negotiated discount*](#glossary:negotiated-discount).

 The CommitmentDiscountPurchaseQuantity column adheres to the following requirements: